NextGenEngine/nextgen_game_engine/README.md

 We use Trunk.io for code quality management.

 By default it is using quite old version of clang-tidy.
-We want to use nightly builds of cland-tidy for development (check instructions above for LLVM toolchain installation).
+We want to use nightly builds of clang-tidy for development (check instructions above for LLVM toolchain installation).
 To use latest clang-tidy with Trunk.io we created an override plugin - `https://github.com/NextGenEngine/trunk-io-linter-clang-tidy-latest.git` and